Please see the International Withdrawal and Refund Process page on the International Student site.

 Adult Training students' fees may be refunded in accordance with the Policy Framework from the Ministry.

-For information on withdrawal and refund policies for English as a Second Language and International post-secondary students, please visit the Fanshawe International site.
+For information on withdrawal and refund policies for English for Academic Purposes and International post-secondary students, please visit the Fanshawe International site.